-Although the Directorate General of Customs holds discretion on the period, almost all applications are accepted for one year, as long as the IP rights do not expire during that period.
+A customs application can be filed for up to a maximum of one year.
+Although the Directorate General of Customs has discretion to decide on the period, almost all applications are accepted for one year, as long as the IP rights protection period does not expire during that period.
 In other words, if at the time of application a trademark registration requires renewal within six months, the customs application will be accepted for six months only and the applicant will have to renew the application thereafter by submitting a copy of the relevant trademark renewal certificate.

-In order to file a customs IP application, the applicant must submit documents proving the existence or validity of the registered right; any documents demonstrating ways of distinguishing original goods from fakes are also accepted and welcomed.
-No administrative fees are payable.
+In order to file an application, the applicant must submit documents proving the existence or validity of the registered right; any documents demonstrating ways of distinguishing original goods from fakes are also accepted and welcomed.
+No official fees are payable.